Troelsmou/Microbiome-interactions/HAPk/README.md

-# Mantel-test
+# HAPk calculation

-This is the code for doing the mantel test for the paper.
+This is the code for calculating the HAPk heuristic.

 ## Software Requirements